peekbank/peekbank/README.md

 ### 2. Getting Data into the Staging Database

-Before pushing the data to a versioned database, we first put it to a staging database called `peekbank_dev` for testing and sanity checks.
+Before pushing the data to a versioned database, we first put it into a staging database called `peekbank_dev` for testing and sanity checks.
 Run this command to achieve this:

 ```
 ./pb populate
 ```

-You can use these available arguments:
+You can use these arguments:
 * `--datasets`, `-ds`: Specify one or more dataset names to import into the database.
 Only datasets matching these names will be processed.
 * `--keep`, `-k`: Keep existing database data and only overwrite the specified datasets.
 Without this flag, the database will be recreated from scratch.
 * `--data_root`, `-dr`: Root directory where data files are located.
 If not specified, the folder will default to `./peekbank-data/peekbank_data_osf`.